-2. Turn your heat down if you have guests over.
-The warmth from body heat should keep the space warm.
-Or light your fireplace instead.
+Consider turning your heat down if you have guests over.
+The warmth from body heat can quickly warm up a space.
+Or, light your fireplace instead for some extra heat!

-7. If you go on vacation during the holidays, make sure all electronics are unplugged.
-If you leave things plugged in they are considered “vacation vampires.”
-Plugged in items still consume a lot of energy even if they are not on.
+If you go on vacation during the holidays, make sure all electronics are unplugged.
+If you leave things plugged in, they are considered “vacation vampires.”
+Plugged-in items still consume a lot of energy even if they are not on.
 A big one is your computer!
 Make sure your computer is completely shut down and not just on sleep mode.